Staggered vs Square Wheel Setups: Which Is Right for Your Car?

 Offset measures the distance from the wheel’s mounting surface to its centerline.
 On most cars, the rear fender arches have a different shape than the fronts, and suspension pickup points create different clearance envelopes.
 A wider rear wheel with the exact same offset as the front would sit further outboard, potentially extending past the fender or rubbing inner components.
 Running too much offset on a wide rear could tuck the tire inboard and cause contact with suspension arms during compression.

 Some vehicles run the same offset front and rear despite a width difference, because their fender geometry allows it.
 Others need a 5 to 10mm offset shift between axles to keep everything positioned correctly.
-There’s no universal rule here.
-It’s vehicle-dependent, and that’s why checking verified setups through fitment guides and using a wheel fitment calculator before ordering is critical.
+There’s no universal rule here, but getting the offset right front and rear is crucial.
+It’s vehicle-dependent, and that’s why checking verified setups through fitment guides and using a wheel fitment calculator before ordering is important.

-Our Wheel Fitment Research for Dummies guide walks through the entire process, from pulling your OEM baseline specs to cross-referencing proven setups in forums and galleries.
+Don’t just guess; it never ends well.
+Going through the full fitment research process, like pulling your OEM baseline specs to cross-referencing proven setups in forums and galleries helps more than you think.
 Even a few millimeters of additional poke can mean the difference between a clean flush fitment and one that requires fender work.

 Why Wheel Weight Matters Here